The DigiFi platform includes a built-in integration with DocuSign, a leading electronic signature provider.

 After completing Step 4, your DocuSign integration should now be working (using your "developer" credentials).

 Please refer to the How To Use DocuSign E-Signature section for details on using DocuSign once it is configured.
 This process can be followed to test DocuSign for a specific loan application.
+Moreover, you can establish an automated e-signature process by creating a "Send Document for E-Signature" action in Automation Builder.

 After you have successfully tested your DigiFi-DocuSign integration, you need to go through the following steps to activate your production account: